Donnie McClurkin: Personal life

 McClurkin, in 2002, told a Christian website that, due to sexual abuse and porn, he had struggled with homosexuality.
 "McClurkin believes he "turned" gay because of childhood molestation and traumatic exposure to pornography but was able to reverse his orientation through "will and prayer."
 He also said that he had rejected that "lifestyle": "I’ve been through this and have experienced God’s power to change my lifestyle.
 I am delivered, and I know God can deliver others, too."

 McClurkin's listing as a headlining performer for then-Senator Barack Obama's 2008 Presidential campaign stirred controversy because of his views on homosexuality.
 As a result, McClurkin was removed from the performance roster but he still performed at one of the concerts.
 In August 2013, McClurkin was disinvited from the 50th anniversary of the March on Washington for Jobs and Freedom as his ex-gay status was seen as disruptive.
 In 2015 he spoke out against same-sex marriage in response to the U.S. Supreme Court making it legal nationwide.

 McClurkin has a son, Matthew, born in 2000.
 McClurkin is also related to singer Marsha McClurkin of the short-lived new jack swing group Abstrac.

 In 2018, McClurkin survived a serious road accident after he lost consciousness while driving.

+Sexual misconduct allegations

+In January 2026, McClurkin was sued for sexual assault by Giuseppe Corletto, a former personal assistant from 2004 to 2008.
+The lawsuit, filed in the Manhattan Supreme Court, states Corletto met McClurkin in 2003 after reading his autobiography, in which McClurkin wrote he had been delivered from homosexuality.
+Corletto became McClurkin's assistant in 2004, and within two years, the lawsuit states McClurkin began to grope him during "pray the gay away" sessions.
+The lawsuit states that the abuse also took place at McClurkin's Perfecting Faith Church and continued for several years during work trips.
+After an alleged sexual assault in 2013, McClurkin wrote an email apologizing for his actions, in which he allegedly referred to himself as a "dirty old man".
+McClurkin's attorney responded the allegations were "categorically false."